The ability to retain engineering talent can make or break a company. That’s why the competition for 10x engineers is so intense.

 Now, not every manager has to be an engineer by trade.
 But all managers should have some technical chops, especially in an engineering-focused company.

 The management culture

-BUT, good managers can still thrive by spotting bullshit and then managing accordingly.
-For example, a good manager may say the following to their engineers:
+In some large companies, the founding management practices can be bullshit.
+However, good managers can still thrive by spotting the bullshit and working around it.
+For example, a good manager might say to their engineers:

 “I look for a positive attitude and are they easy to work with, are people gonna like working with them?
 It’s very important to like the people you work with, otherwise life [and] your job is gonna be quite miserable.
 And, in fact, we have a strict ‘no-assholes policy’ at SpaceX.
 And we fire people if they are.
 I mean, we give them a little bit of warning.
 But if they continue to be an asshole, then they’re fired.”

 #4 Build amazing engineering teams

 It goes without saying, the people around you will greatly influence you.
 So naturally, great engineers want to work with other awesome engineers they respect.
 This talent-rich environment helps everyone level up.